A gift of life insurance that you no longer need can be an easy way for you to provide generous support to Mount Holyoke College.

 A few states will not allow you to give life insurance to a charity

 For your gift of life insurance to be valid, your state of residence must consider a charity to have an "insurable interest" in your policy.
 Most states do, but verify that this is true in your state before you make your gift.

-Justine cherishes her Mount Holyoke experience, and would like to honor their relationship with a significant gift.
+Karen cherishes her Mount Holyoke experience, and would like to honor their relationship with a significant gift.
 However, she has been reluctant to use her liquid assets to make the gift.
-When Justine learns that her policy can be put to a new and productive use, she is delighted.
+When Karen learns that her policy can be put to a new and productive use, she is delighted.
 After consulting with the College, she arranges with her insurance agent to donate her policy.